kevbrain/apicastsix/gateway/src/apicast/policy/routing/README.md

 - A query argument
 - A jwt claim

+When combined with the APIcast policy, the routing policy should be placed before the APIcast one in the chain.
+The reason is that whichever of those 2 policies comes first will output content to the response.
+When the second gets a change to run its content phase, the request will already be sent to the client, so it will not output anything to the response.

 ## Rule that uses the request path

 This is a configuration that routes to `http://example.com` when the path is